WeDidStartTheFire/Decode/README.md

 ## Welcome!
-This GitHub repository contains the code for the *FORST* Tech Challenge Robotics Team We DID Start the Fire.
+This GitHub repository contains the code for the *FIRST* Tech Challenge Robotics Team We DID Start the Fire.